What does a cardiovascular perfusionist do?

 How is the program delivered?

-As a new program, is there sufficient equipment and supplies for simulation training?
+Is there sufficient equipment and supplies for simulation training?

 What about clinical sites.
 Will I need to travel?